SahilAmbekar/mern_frontend/README.md

 # mern_frontend
-frontend with react, tailwind and typescript
+Only Frontend with react, tailwind and typescript